camwestwood/xapi/recipes/attendance/attendance.md

 ## Purpose
 This Statement defines the structure and terms to record a learner's attendance of an event such as a lecture or other learning activity.
 The expectation is that the source data will be collected by a system designed to explicitly record attendance via some action of the learner, such as swiping a card, or of the teacher, such as completing an electronic register.

+The template described here is __not__ intended for use to record participation, or non-participation, in events which are of a pastoral nature or otherwise do not focus on the subject of study.
+There is currently no specified template for these kinds of event, and if statements are to be created for them, then these statements __must not__ use the object.definition.type indicated below.

 ### Actor

 Common entity identifier: [ActorA](/common_structures.md#actora)